 During the period, certain fees may have been waived and/or reimbursed.
-If such waivers/reimbursements had not occurred, the ratios would have been as indicated.
-Portfolio turnover is calculated on the basis of the Fund as a whole without distinguishing among the classes of shares.
-Expense ratios include expenses reimbursed to the Advisor
+If such waivers/feimbursements had not occurred, the ratios would have been as indicated.

+Portfolio turnover is calculated on the basis of the Fund as a whole without distinguishing among the classes of shares. @@@@@£®